FabianMaeurer/TensorCategories.jl/docs/src/index.md

 ## Usage

 To use TensorCategories the structures from the [OSCAR-System](https://github.com/oscar-system/Oscar.jl) are required.
-Here a minimal usage example.
+Here is a minimal usage example.

 ```@repl
 using TensorCategories;